johnwroge/Music-Progress/README.md

 # Music-Progress
-A way for musicians to create meaningful practice sheets.
+A way for musicians to create helpful practice sheets.
+The idea of this app was developed from The Musicians Way by Gerald Klickstein.

 New Material
 	Divide into Sections